markdicksonjr/nibbler/README.md

 [![CircleCI](https://circleci.com/gh/markdicksonjr/nibbler.svg?style=svg)](https://circleci.com/gh/markdicksonjr/nibbler)

 An extension-oriented framework designed to take a lot of the boilerplate out of making a top-notch Go web server or service worker.
 Requires Go v1.12+.
+Go v1.13+ recommended.

 A [sample app](https://github.com/markdicksonjr/nibbler-sample) is available that uses Nibbler.
 Hopefully it highlights the ease-of-use of the framework.